Kaiddd/Roblox-Client-Optimizer/README.md

-See https://youtu.be/jc_mReB_SMc how to install the flags file.
+See https://youtu.be/jc_mReB_SMc for how to install the flags file.